 Annual General Meetings for Company Limited by Guarantee

-Provided that, so long as a company holds its first annual general meeting within eighteen months of its incorporation, it need not to hold it in the year of its incorporation or in the following year
+Provided that, so long as a company holds its first annual general meeting within eighteen months of its incorporation, it need not hold it in the year of its incorporation or the following year

 Filing Annual Returns for the Company

 Section122.
-(1) states- Every company shall once at least in every year, deliver to the Registrar for registration of an annual return, including particulars of every member of the company, and in the form and relating to the matters prescribed in the third schedule to the companies code;
+(1) states- Every company shall once at least every year, deliver to the Registrar for registration of an annual return, including particulars of every member of the company, and in the form and relating to the matters prescribed in the third schedule to the companies code;

 Changes after Registration of Company Limited by Guarantee